gpetters94/Shades-of-gray-theme/README.md

 ~/.thunderbird/<name-of-your-profile>/chrome/userChrome.css
 ```

+Select the default theme in the Thunderbird settings to ensure a consistent appearance.

 If you change a Shades-of-gray theme color, it is not necessary to copy the file again.
 You can simply comment the current theme color in `userChrome.css` (Thunderbird and/or Firefox) and uncomment the new theme color value.

 #### • Thunderbird Calendar

 Thunderbird‘s Calendar (formaly Lightning) is using its own bright colors in default setting.
 The option for using theme colors is hidden as '*Accessibility*'.
 Open the Thunderbird settings and activate the checkbox '*Optimize colors for accessibility*' in calendar area.

+> **Note:** Thunderbird 68.0: There are several bugs in the new Calendar (Lightning) - e.g. events are sometimes not displayed in the "Today Pane".
+These problems can be handled by deleting the cache folder `/.cache/thunderbird` before starting Thunderbird.

 ### Firefox